 There are a lot of recipes for "quick weeknight chili," and they're good, but they're not exploding with richness and layers of flavor like a pot of chili that's been simmering for a couple hours.
 Great chili needs time to draw out the flavors from each ingredient and blend them together.

-Follow this tip: For a great chili with deep, rich flavors, cook it low and slow.
+Try this: For a great chili with deep, rich flavors, cook it low and slow.
 I like letting my chili simmer over low heat for about two hours.

+Your turn!
 What are your best tips for making chili?